Frequent Questions Regarding Pet Cremations

 CAN I SCATTER MY PET’S CREMAINS?

-Yes, you have the option of scattering.
+Yes, you have the option of scattering the ashes.
 Many people like to scatter ashes in one of their pet’s favorite areas or possibly a garden, with the property owner’s permission.
 Remember, however, that scattering is an irreversible decision.
+Please look into your city's regulations before scattering ashes.

 HOW SOON WILL I RECEIVE MY PET’S CREMAINS BACK?

-Under normal circumstances, your pet’s cremains are returned within 4 to 6 business days of being received by us
+Under normal circumstances, your pet’s cremains are returned within 4 to 6 business days after being received by us

 IF OUR PET IS SPREAD IN THE MEMORY GARDEN OR BURIED CAN WE COME VISIT?